stgm/scientific-programming-1/21 Integrals/60 Extra/10 Extra.md

 ![](ComplexeGetallen.png){: style="width:70%"}
 </p>

 Adding complex numbers is simply adding the real part and the complex part individually, but multiplying them requires some caution.
 You have to take into account that $$i^2 = -1$$.
-It's most apparent when performing exponentiations:
+It's most apparent when performing exponentiation:

    * squaring: $$(\alpha + \beta i)^2 = (\alpha^2 - \beta^2) + (2 \alpha \beta)i$$